-Dissent regarding complex or opaque systems will be refuted with the argument that the alternative is bash scripts. #
+Disagreement with complex or opaque systems will be refuted with the claim that the only alternative is bash scripts. #

 In arguments against Kubernetes:

 “Docker and Kubernetes have a high price as they add a lot of complexity and make debugging harder.”

 “Kubernetes is too complex - let me just string together 2/3rds of what it does with a few thousand lines of bash…”

 “As a programmer, I now don’t need to care about dropping privileges, managing logging, daemonization (the moment I need to do the double-fork dance again, chairs will be flying, I swear), dropping into a chroot, and do half-arsed guesses "is it up and running yet?” from a convoluted mess of shell code that looks like a bunch of hair stuck down a drain for a month.“

 ”Debian, Ubuntu, Arch all chose the systemd voluntarily.
 This is because [bash] sucks“

 ”I’ve taken systemd for granted [..]
 [Why do people hate it]?“